 When you’re working in a job that seems to be eating away at your soul, you’ve lost track of the other three factors and it’s purely about sustainment without having any reason for why you’re doing it.

 The good news is when it comes to scorecards, wellbeing in one area can positively affect your wellbeing in the other areas.
-Your physical wellbeing can help you spiritually and mentally as long as your cognizant of their importance, and you don’t obsess about that one area.
-Just remember that at it’s core it’s about balance.
+Your physical wellbeing can help you spiritually and mentally as long as you are cognizant of the importance of all factors, and you don’t obsess about one area.
+Just remember that at its core it’s about balance.

 If you’re finding that you feel unfulfilled in someway, consider the lifestyle balanced scorecard above.
 If there is imbalance somewhere, set your goals accordingly.
 Identify specific and actionable goals for each factor to ensure that your life is in balance.
 It’s worth your time and effort to do the work that will afford you a sustainably fulfilling life.